tisannai/plinth/README.md

 ## Block Memory Allocator

-`plbm` is a Block memory allocator.
+`plbm` is a Block Memory Allocator.
 It allocates "small" Blocks of memory with fixed sizes.
 The Blocks can be allocated and deallocated in any order.
 Under the hood, the deallocated Blocks are maintained in a linked list.
 Head points to the start of the list.
 Each Block is a